LOREN FRYXELL

 I am a postdoctoral research fellow in economics at the University of Oxford and the Global Priorities Institute and a non-stipendiary research fellow at Nuffield College.
 I received my Ph.D. in economics from Northwestern University.

-I am an economic theorist especially interested in normative foundations (e.g., decision theory, social choice and welfare, and distributive justice), normative design (e.g., mechanism design, market design, and criminal justice), and recently, risks from AI.
+I am an economic theorist especially interested in normative foundations (e.g., decision theory, social choice and welfare, and distributive justice) and normative design (e.g., mechanism design, market design, and criminal justice).

-Feel free to get in touch at lorenfryxell at gmail dot com.
+Feel free to get in touch at loren dot fryxell at economics dot ox dot ac dot uk.

 Here is my CV.